ksindi/buildkite-monorepo-example/README.md

 # Buildkite Monorepo Example

-Example monorepo using third-party buildkite tool [buildpipe](https://github.com/jwplayer/buildpipe/).
+Example monorepo using buildkite plugin [buildpipe](https://github.com/jwplayer/buildpipe-buildkite-plugin/).

-The monorepo config lives in [buildpipe.yml](./buildpipe.yml).
+The monorepo config lives in [.buildkite/pipeline.yml](./.buildkite/pipeline.yml).
-You can see there are 3 projects defined and deploy steps only happen during Eastern time business hours.
+You can see there are 3 projects defined.

 The config shows steps the projects share with their associated commands.
 The commands are standardized using `make` and Makefile inheritance.